JeffSherer/llm-email-classifier-test/README.md

   Logs decisions and prints a summary DataFrame with email ID, classification, confidence, and success status.

 - **Robust Error Handling**
-  Catches malformed input, OpenAI errors, and unexpected outputs without crashing the system.
+  Catches malformed input/output, OpenAI errors, and unexpected outputs without crashing the system.

 ---

 ## Prompt Design Decisions

-The system uses **instructional prompting** to drive both classification and response generation.
+The system uses instructional prompting to drive both classification and response generation.
 The prompts were optimized with several design goals in mind:

 - **Expert Assistant Framing**
-  The model is instructed to act as a highly trained customer service representative, which guides tone and reasoning style.
+  Model is instructed to act as a highly trained customer service representative.

 - **Explicit Category Definitions**
-  Categories such as `inquiry`, `feedback`, and `support_request` are framed with real-world meanings to reduce overlap.
-Definitions are based on common customer service standards to improve model accuracy.
+  Categories such as `inquiry`, `feedback`, and `support_request` are framed with definitions to reduce overlap.
+Definitions are based on common customer service standards.

 - **Reasoning Before Responding**
   Chain-of-thought style instructions are included to encourage the model to explain its process before providing an output.
 This supports more stable and interpretable predictions.

 - **Confidence Scoring**
-  The prompt asks the model to self-report confidence (1–5) which is then parsed and used as a fallback safeguard.
+  The prompt asks the model to self-report confidence (1–5) which is then parsed and used as a fallback.

 - **Format Reinforcement**
-  All outputs are constrained to a predictable structure (e.g., `Category:`, `Confidence:`, `Drafted Response:`), making parsing and downstream automation reliable and error-resistant.
+  All outputs are constrained to a predictable structure (e.g., `Category:`, `Confidence:`, `Drafted Response:`), making parsing and downstream automation reliable.

 - **Response Prompt Mirrors Real Support Flow**
-  The reply generation prompt mirrors a real agent's mental model: understand the issue → detect tone → assess urgency → write message.
-This structure makes generated replies more trustworthy and context-sensitive.
+  The reply generation prompt mirrors a real agent's mental model: understand the issue → detect tone → assess urgency → write message (improves contextual grounding).

-These prompt strategies collectively support accuracy, interpretability, and modular extensibility—key criteria for safe, real-world LLM deployment.

 ---